heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > "Shallow Effect Handlers", APLAS 2018)).
 Note that f' can be polymorphic over
 > the return type of g, so the application f' (λ(). do m) could be typed
 > whatever the type of m is.
+>
 > Furthermore, as hefty algebras elaborate all higher-order effects in one go,
 > we should be able to assume that m performs no effect operations other than
 > censor.
 Thus, the function f' with hCensor seems able to handle censor
 > performed by g in the same way as the hefty algebra eCensor.
 Because censor is
 > an algebraic operation, it could retain the benefit of modularity.
 >
 > Does the above f' do the same thing as eCensor as I expect?

+No: higher-order effect trees can contain multiple operations.
+Those operations could not be handled in a modular way using this scheme.

+Elaborations can also be done in multiple passes.

+If we use shallow handlers, it seems we can indeed get similar modularity benefits as hefty algebras.
+Less clear how we can get modular equational theories for shallow handlers (but we would be happy to know if we have overlooked something).

-If it is not, I
-> would like to see a discussion that exposes the critical difference between f'
+> If it is not, I would like to see a discussion that exposes the critical
-> and eCensor.
-Otherwise, what contributions the authors can claim compared with
+> difference between f' and eCensor.
+Otherwise, what contributions the authors
-> existing languages that can accommodate the above encoding (thus, can fold
+> can claim compared with existing languages that can accommodate the above
-> higher-order effect trees into first-order effect trees)?
-Perhaps Koka and
+> encoding (thus, can fold higher-order effect trees into first-order effect
-> Frank would be such languages as they support higher-order effects (line 2143)
+> trees)?
+Perhaps Koka and Frank would be such languages as they support
-> and recursion.
-I guess the contributions may be discovering some pattern of
+> higher-order effects (line 2143) and recursion.
+I guess the contributions may
-> effect handlers for higher-order effects, giving a formal model characterizing
+> be discovering some pattern of effect handlers for higher-order effects,
-> the pattern, and formalizing it on Agda, but I'm not sure.
-I think clarifying
+> giving a formal model characterizing the pattern, and formalizing it on Agda,
-> such or (if any) other contributions helps identify where the paper is
+> but I'm not sure.
+I think clarifying such or (if any) other contributions
-> positioned in a broader context of the research on effect handlers, not just
+> helps identify where the paper is positioned in a broader context of the
-> the proposed solution is more beneficial than scoped effect handlers.
+> research on effect handlers, not just the proposed solution is more beneficial
->
+> than scoped effect handlers.

+We will discuss the relationship with shallow handlers in the introduction and related work.

 > Another concern is that the explanation of the modularity problem with
 > higher-order operations (Section 1.2) is unclear to me.
 The paper first
 > reminds the readers that "effect handlers are not applied recursively to
 > parameters of operations" (lines 122--126).
 This is a good reminder, but its
 > implication (lines 127--129) is unclear.

+The implication is that the only way to handle these effects, is to apply a handler in-line, which is non-modular.

-Why the only way to ensure the
+> Why the only way to ensure the argument v has the type whose effects match
-> argument v has the type whose effects match those of the operation clause is
+> those of the operation clause is to apply handlers of higher-order effects
-> to apply handlers of higher-order effects before applying other handlers?
-Why
+> before applying other handlers?
+Why can programs contain at most one
-> can programs contain at most one higher-order effect?
-What happens if we apply
+> higher-order effect?
+What happens if we apply the effect handler closest to
-> the effect handler closest to the operation call?
-(Since effect handlers, as
+> the operation call?
+(Since effect handlers, as well as hefty algebras,
-> well as hefty algebras, presented in the paper assume to provide some
+> presented in the paper assume to provide some implementations with all the
-> implementations with all the effects that handled computations may perform,
+> effects that handled computations may perform, the closest effect handler
-> the closest effect handler should be able to handle all the operations
+> should be able to handle all the operations including higher-order ones.)

+Effect handlers are not applied dynamically, like in the operational semantics found, e.g., in Koka papers.

+They are catamorphisms over a tree.

+[EXAMPLE]

+We will elaborate the paper with this example.

-> including higher-order ones.)
-In summary, the latter half of the first
+> In summary, the latter half of the first paragraph of Section 1.2 confuses
-> paragraph of Section 1.2 confuses me.
-The confusion also causes me to be
+> me.
+The confusion also causes me to be unconvinced about the second
-> unconvinced about the second paragraph.
-Specifically, I am not sure what "this
+> paragraph.
+Specifically, I am not sure what "this restriction" (line 134) is
-> restriction" (line 134) is and why the computation parameters of higher-order
+> and why the computation parameters of higher-order operations must be
-> operations must be continuation-like (lines 134--135).
+> continuation-like (lines 134--135).
 >
 > For the equational reasoning, the paper shows what equational laws can be
 > proven, but does not discuss what cannot be.
 I think demonstrating the ability